Purpose of policy

 There are certain circumstances under which we may disclose your personal information to third parties.
 These are as follows:

-- To our own service providers who process data on our behalf and on our instructions (for example, our website operator (Feast) who host our mailing list service and the organisation that collects donations on our behalf (Charity Checkout).
+To our own service providers who process data on our behalf and on our instructions (for example, our website operator (Brackets Digital) who host our mailing list service and the organisation that collects donations on our behalf (Charity Checkout).
 In these cases we require that these third parties comply strictly with our instructions and with data protection laws, for example around security of personal data.

 A cookie is a small file, which asks permission to be placed on your computer's hard drive.
 Once you agree, the file is added and the cookie helps analyse web traffic or lets you know when you visit a particular site.
 Cookies allow web applications to respond to you as an individual.
 The web application can tailor its operations to your needs, likes and dislikes by gathering and remembering information about your preferences.